Dudley Allen Buck

 (Dr.) Dudley Allen Buck (1927–1959) was an electrical engineer and inventor of components for high-speed computing devices in the 1950s.
-He is best known for invention of the cryotron, a superconductive computer component that is operated in liquid helium at a temperature near absolute zero.
+He is best known for the invention of the cryotron, a superconductive computer component that is operated in liquid helium at a temperature near absolute zero.
 Other inventions were ferroelectric memory, content-addressable memory, non-destructive sensing of magnetic fields, and writing printed circuits with a beam of electrons.

 Early life

 Dudley A. Buck was born in San Francisco, California on April 25, 1927.
 Dudley and his siblings moved to Santa Barbara, California, in 1940.
 In 1943, Dudley Buck earned his amateur radio license W6WCK and a First Class Radiotelephone Operator license for commercial work.
 He worked part-time at Santa Barbara radio station KTMS until he left to attend college at the University of Washington under the U.S. Navy V-12 program.

 After graduating from the University of Washington in 1947, Buck served in the U.S. Navy for two years at Nebraska Avenue in Washington, D.C. where he began doing work and scientific advising for the agency that would later become the National Security Agency.
 He entered the reserves in 1950 and then began his career at Massachusetts Institute of Technology.